 The Mississippi River Connections Collaborative is a network of local, state and federal refuge, park and trail managers, alongside non-profit organizations that are committed to connecting people to the Mississippi River.
 Promotion and events in 2016 focus on birding, perfect for the Mississippi flyway!
 For information on events as well as birding resources, visit http://mr-cc.org/year-of-birding-2016/.

-Looking for more ideas?Minnesota's National Great River Road Interpretive Centers have been specially designated for their remarkable presentation of Mississippi River stories.
+Where to Start?Minnesota's National Great River Road Interpretive Centers have been specially designated for their remarkable presentation of Mississippi River stories.
 Here's a list - visit one, or several as part of your Mississippi River adventure...